msearle5/xygos/docs/dungeon.rst

 You are, however, limited in the total amount of weight that you can carry.
 If you exceed this value, you become slower, making it easier for monsters to chase you.
-Note that there is no upper bound on how much you can carry, if you do not mind being slow.
+Even if you do not mind being slow, there is also an upper bound on how much you can carry.
 Your weight "limit" is determined by your strength.
+Being slow is dangerous!
+Try to avoid it as much as possible.

 Many objects found within the dungeon have special commands for their use.
-Wands must be aimed, devices must be used, scrolls must be read, and pills must be taken (or eaten).
+Wands must be aimed, devices must be used, cards must be run, and pills must be taken (or eaten).
 You may, in general, not only use items in your pack, but also items on the ground, if you are standing on top of them.
 At the beginning of the game all items are assigned a random 'flavor'.
 For